FAC9/READMES/week-5/authentication.md

 - requires the server to import each client's certificate into its trusted certificate store

+## HTTP Basic authentication
+Sending an encoded username and password on every HTTP request that needs authentication.
+This is achieved through a dedicated HTTP header.
+But!
+This method would mean that the user would have to enter their login credentials every single time an HTTP request is sent.
+The client (i.e. browser) therefore needs to store, or cache, the credentials for a period of time.

+Drawbacks:
+- fundamentally insecure
+- no standard way to log out
+- login is not customisable
+- requires broswer to cache credentials securely - must be paired with SSL/TLS (see problems above)

 ## What are some of the different ways Hapi implements authentication?